Monarch butterfly: Other actions

-Agriculture companies and other organizations are being asked to set aside areas that remain unsprayed to allow monarchs to breed.
+Agriculture companies and other organizations are being asked to set aside unsprayed areas to allow monarchs to breed.
 In addition, national and local initiatives are underway to help establish and maintain pollinator habitats along corridors containing power lines and roadways.
-The Federal Highway Administration, state governments, and local jurisdictions are encouraging highway departments and others to limit their use of herbicides, to reduce mowing, to help milkweed to grow and to encourage monarchs to reproduce within their right-of-ways.
+The Federal Highway Administration, state governments, and local jurisdictions are encouraging highway departments and others to limit their use of herbicides, to reduce mowing, to help milkweed to grow, and to encourage monarchs to reproduce within their right-of-ways.